ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 For a test suite MyClass, the scripts are generating an include file MyClass_decl.h

-You should create another include MyClass.h and another cpp file MyClass.cpp
+You should create another include Include/MyClass.h and another cpp file Source/MyClass.cpp in TEsting folder.

 MyClass.h should contain: